mpdehaan/learning_rust/README.md

 * http://www.rustforrubyists.com

-It was written against an older version, so I've adapted examples as I go to remove deprecation warnings and account for changing syntax.
+It was written against an older version, so I'm adapting some examples as I go to remove deprecation warnings and account for changing syntax, and doing some other things here and there.